MonoFinity/qwen-code/packages/vscode-ide-companion/README.md

 - Selection Context: Qwen Code can easily access your cursor's position and selected text within the editor, giving it valuable context directly from your current work.

+# Usage

+Set the `QWEN_API_KEY` environment variable before launching VS Code.
+Run **Qwen Code: Run** from the command palette to send a prompt to the `qwen3-coder-plus` model.
+Responses appear in the Qwen Code output channel.

 # Requirements

 To use this extension, you'll need: